DragonMinded/libdragon/README.md

 # RSP assembly

 Libdragon uses assembly macros to program the RSP chip defined in `ucode.S`.
-These mainly wrap `cop2`, `lwc2` amd `swc2` instructions.
+These mainly wrap `cop2`, `lwc2` and `swc2` instructions.

-The syntax is similaar to that of Nintendo's but with a few changes.
+The syntax is similar to that of Nintendo's but with a few changes.
 For example if we take `vabs` instruction;

     vabs vd, vs, vt[e]